ADMISSIONS PROCESS

 Places are normally offered to successful candidates during the first week of December.
 We endeavour to inform candidates sitting our assessment tests at any other time within two weeks.
 Places should be accepted within four weeks of receipt of an offer.
 After that time, the School reserves the right to offer places to candidates on the waiting list.
 On acceptance of a place, parents are required to sign a contract which sets out clearly the basis on which an offer is being made and accepted, and return it together with the Acceptance Deposit.

-Entry into Year 9 (age 13+ years) - Common Entrance
+Entry into Year 9 (age 13+ years)

 On registration, candidates will be invited to visit the School to meet a senior member of staff and we will also contact your child's current prep school to discuss his or her progress to date and how we might be able to help with the transition to senior school.